Hormonal acne - The guide

 As always, your diet is a big factor that affects your skin and can therefore also help fight acne.
 In addition to drinking plenty of fluids, a low blood sugar level helps.
 You can minimize fluctuations in blood sugar levels with a low glycemic index (GI).
 In other words, foods that increase blood sugar levels should be removed from your plate.
 This includes foods with refined sugar or wheat.

-You've probably often heard that dairy products can promote blemishes and acne.
+You have probably often heard that dairy products can promote blemishes and acne.
 In fact, cow's milk products and whey protein promote inflammation and can also affect hormone balance.
 As described above, these are precisely the triggers of hormone-induced acne.
 Goat's and sheep's milk, on the other hand, are generally better for you and your skin.
 It is also important to eat a nutrient-rich and anti-inflammatory diet in the form of omega-3 fatty acids instead of omega-6.

 In addition to the general tips, such as avoiding sugar and dairy products, which can be very effective, I have also had very good experiences with high doses of Zinc .
 Namely Zinc for ingestion.
 It supports your immune system and works from the inside out anti-inflammatory!
 Make sure that this is a good preparation that is free from fillers and unnecessary additives.
 Then this dietary supplement can support you on your way to clearer skin.